fmarino-ipzs/eid-it-wallet-docs/docs/en/test-plans.rst

   * - ISS-008
     - Security
     - Pushed Authorization Request (PAR) Validation
-    - PID/(Q)EAA Provider validates the PAR request successfully.
+    - Credential Issuer validates the PAR request successfully.
   * - ISS-009
     - Security
     - Token Request Validation
-    - PID/(Q)EAA Provider validates the token request and issues tokens.
+    - Credential Issuer validates the token request and issues tokens.
 Validate the DPoP proof and ensure the authorization code is valid and not reused.
   * - ISS-010
     - Security
     - Credential Request Validation
-    - PID/(Q)EAA Provider validates the Credentials request and issues Credentials.
+    - Credential Issuer validates the Credentials request and issues Credentials.
 Validate the proof of possession and ensure the credential type matches the request.
   * - ISS-011
     - Deferred Issuance
     - Deferred Issuance Flow